RubenBeeftink/url-shortener-back-end/README.md

 # ShortUrlBackend
+This is an assessment project.
+I've timeboxed this project to approximately 4 hours for this back-end project.

 This application aims to allow users to create shortened urls.
 The shortened urls then redirect to the origin url.

 This project provides a back-end api integration for the front-end part of this application (https://github.com/RubenBeeftink/url-shortener-front-end).